prettymun/Data_analysis_portfolio/Excel_projects/README.md

-This shows my progress in honing my skills in Excel.
+This demonstrates my progress in refining my Excel skills.

 It includes mini-projects I did along the way.